Introduction To Encryption Process

 The encryption process has several forms.
 Though it is hard to decrypt an encrypted service, it is not impossible.
 WEP, for example, is a type of Wi-Fi security, but it is extremely insecure, whereas WPA and WPA2 Personal are totally secure.
 But being totally secure doesn’t mean foolproof.
 A WPA2 encrypted Wi-Fi with a 12 character can take up to 15-20 days to crack, but it can be cracked.

 Similarly, it can crack the same password with a good enough computer in 3-5 days.
-I have a system at my home running PIMP OS(PIMP is a bitcoin-mining operating system) with core i7 6th gen(processor doesn’t matter though) and a 15000-RPM SSD along with two gtx980 graphics card.
+I have a system at my home running PIMP OS(PIMP is a bitcoin-mining operating system) with core i7 6th gen(processor doesn’t matter though) and a 15000-RPM SSD along with two gtx980 graphics cards.
 With this setup and a wordlist Dictionary from Kali Linux(Kali Linux is a penetration testing OS), I can easily crack the same password in 10-12 hours.
 Shocked?
 Yes.
 But that’s just me.

-Extremist hackers mostly employ bots that take control of hundreds, not to mention thousands of computer and babysit them for cracking passwords.
+Extremist hackers mostly employ bots that take control of hundreds, not to mention thousands of computers, and babysit them for cracking passwords.
 By doing this, they can easily crack passwords in a few minutes.
 Now how scary it is, just think.
 It straight away escalated from 20 days to 20 minutes.
 And these are just pure math.
 According to the decryption philosophy of mathematics, every other encryption can be cracked with enough time.
-Its just pure probability and brute force password cracking.
+It’s just pure probability and brute force password cracking.

 If you are more interested in the encryption process, I would recommend you to read the book “Digital Fortress”.
 It’s an excellent book for a beginner to understand how the encryption process works.
 And NO!
 It’s not a math or programming book.
 It’s a fictitious novel, but the encryption process details are near close enough to real life.